pola-rs/polars-book/user_guide/src/howcani/combining_data/concatenating.md

 Diagonal concatenation generates nulls when the column names do not overlap.

+When the dataframe shapes do not match and we have an overlapping semantic key then [we can join the dataframes](joining.md) instead of concatenating them.

 ## Rechunking

 Before a concatenation we have two dataframes `df1` and `df2`.
 Each column in `df1` and `df2` is in one or more chunks in memory.
 By default, during concatenation the chunks in each column are copied to a single new chunk - this is known as **rechunking**.
-Rechunking makes the join slower but further operations on the concatenated `DataFrame` faster.
+Rechunking is an expensive operation, but is often worth it because future operations will be faster.
 If you do not want Polars to rechunk the concatenated `DataFrame` you specify `rechunk = False` when doing the concatenation.
-This approach makes the join faster but further operations on the concatenated `DataFrame` slower.